mlcheng/js-binding/README.md

 ```

 ### Attributes
-Data can be bound using the `iq-bind` attribute.
+Data can be bound directly using the `iq-bind` attribute.

 ```html
 <div data-iq-bind="person.name"></div>